To see the best of this low-key river town, hop on a bike.

 When we got to the village of Rapidan, we stopped at the Peddler of Rapidan, a gift shop in an old creamery, then rode on the paved shoulder of County Road 9 to the Rapidan Dam.

-When we saw the plump pies sitting on a tray, still warm and sprinkled with sugar, it was no contest.
+The plump pies sitting on a tray, still warm and sprinkled with sugar.
 Karen’s eyes widened when she had a bite of my riverberry pie.

 “My sour cream-raisin is decent, but yours is really good,’’ she said.